 The functionality and aesthetics of NKU's physical capital are important to everyone.
-Landrum Hall received much less attention this year, especially with regard to the numerous comments regarding bathroom fixtures and the lack of needed repairs.
-However, campus infrastructure needs still demands attention and occupies the attention of the teaching faculty.
+Landrum Hall and Founder's Hall received slightly less attention this year, especially with regard to the numerous comments concerning bathroom fixtures and the lack of needed repairs.
+However, campus infrastructure needs still demand attention and occupies the attention of the teaching faculty.
 The following comments highlight the major concerns in the budget study:

-4 Part-time salaries were identified as a high priority last year, but not the highest priority.
+4 Part-time salaries were identified as the eighth highest priority last year, but not the highest priority.
+In the 2013-14 year, however, part-time pay jumped to the fifth highest faculty concern.